Agoric/documentation/main/getting-started/start-a-project.md

     <br><br>
     There are optional arguments that let you specify which project you want copied into the specified directory.
-By default, their values are set to use the Encouragement Dapp we wrote to introduce you to Agoric smart contracts.
-To specify a different project use the optional arguments:<br>
+By default, their values are set to use the Encouragement Dapp we wrote to provide a simple skeleton for a smart contract.
+    To specify a different project, use the optional arguments:<br>
     <code>--dapp-template &lt;name&gt;</code> Use the project specified by this &lt;name&gt; as the template copied into your current directory.<br>
 	    <code>--dapp-base &lt;base-url&gt;</code> Look under this directory for the Dapp template.
   <br><br>If this